dev-aravindss/TicTacToe/README.md

 | `index.html` | The structure of the game (the board, status text, and reset button). |
 | `style.css` | The visual presentation, styling the board into a grid and defining the look of X's and O's. |
 | `script.js` | The core game logic: handling clicks, switching turns, checking win conditions, and resetting the game state. |
-for free and easily using static hosting services.